MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-sso-with-kcd.md

 # Kerberos Constrained Delegation for single sign-on (SSO) to your apps with Application Proxy

 You can provide single sign-on for on-premises applications published through Application Proxy that are secured with integrated Windows authentication.
 These applications require a Kerberos ticket for access.
-Application Proxy uses Kerberos Constrained Delegation (KCD) to support these applications.
+Application proxy uses Kerberos Constrained Delegation (KCD) to support these applications.

 To learn more about Single Sign-On (SSO), see [What is Single Sign-On?](~/identity/enterprise-apps/what-is-single-sign-on.md).